What should I wear for my lesson?

 How much does a lesson cost?

 The base rate is $350 per lesson which provides you with a 90-minute lesson.
 At least 60 of those minutes will be spent on the water.
-We also offer discounts for kama'aina, U.S. military and veteran families at $50 off.
+We also offer discounts for kama'aina, U.S. military and veteran families at about $50 off.
 Find the discount codes near the bottom of our homepage.

 I am interested in the folding prop.
 How does it work, and can I try the folding prop during my lesson?

-The folding prop is the latest innovation from Lift Foils.
+The folding prop is the most impressive innovation from Lift Foils.
 Essentially, it allows the eFoil to ride like a surf foil... by the power of the wave.
 You can see a video by the designer here.
 Hawaii Efoil Experience does have folding props, but they are reserved for use by experienced efoilers.
 We can show you the folding prop and discuss the benefits of them, but before you can use it, you will have to demonstrate to us that you know what you are doing before trying to take this into surf.